Real-time data ingestion in Athena — Amazon S3 to Amazon Athena

 SQLake uses the staging table to load your data and get it ready to transform in the next step.

-You’re almost done: your data is now catalogued in the Glue Data Catalog and the file format is optimized Parquet.
+You’re almost done: your data is now cataloged in the Glue Data Catalog and the file format is optimized Parquet.
 You can start to query it in Amazon Athena.
 However, you may want to create a refined table that is partitioned and transformed to better meet a unique business need or use case.
 That's the next step.

 To take full advantage of either of these jobs, we recommend you explicitly create your output table, which enables you to define partitions, primary keys, and more.
 Here’s an example: